Shivani-raj1105/Shivani-raj1105/README.md

 <h1 align="center">Hi, I'm Shivani Raj</h1>

 <p align="center">
-Computer Science undergraduate focused on <b>Python, Machine Learning, and data-driven systems</b>, with a strong interest in applying AI to real-world domains such as healthcare and sustainability.
+Computer Science undergraduate (2nd year) focused on <b>Python, Machine Learning, and data-driven systems</b>, with a strong interest in applying AI to real-world domains such as healthcare and sustainability.
 </p>